hedzr/Cmdr.Core/README.md

 The external logger has been removed from `Cmdr.Core`.

 But you can always enable one or customize yours.
-In the `HzNS.Cmdr.Logger.Serilog` package/project, we've give an implements and it's simple to use:
+In the `HzNS.Cmdr.Logger.Serilog` package/project, we've given an implements and it's simple to use:

 1. Add `HzNS.Cmdr.Logger.Serilog` at first: